Distributed Influence-Augmented Local Simulators for Parallel MARL in Large Networked Systems: Abstract

 \section{Abstract}

 Due to its high sample complexity, simulation is, as of today, critical for the successful application of reinforcement learning.
-Many real-world problems, however, exhibit overly complex dynamics, which makes their full-scale simulation computationally slow.
-In this paper, we show how to decompose large networked systems of many agents into multiple local components such that we can build separate simulators that run independently and in parallel.
-To monitor the influence that the different local components exert on one another, each of these simulators is equipped with a learned model that is periodically trained on real trajectories.
-Our empirical results reveal that distributing the simulation among different processes not only makes it possible to train large multi-agent systems in just a few hours but also helps mitigate the negative effects of simultaneous learning.
+Many real-world problems, however, exhibit overly complex dynamics, making their full-scale simulation computationally slow.
+In this paper, we show how to factorize large networked systems of many agents into multiple local regions such that we can build separate simulators that run independently and in parallel.
+To monitor the influence that the different local regions exert on one another, each of these simulators is equipped with a learned model that is periodically trained on real trajectories.
+Our empirical results reveal that distributing the simulation among different processes not only makes it possible to train large multi-agent systems in just a few hours but also helps mitigate the negative effects of simultaneous learning.\footnote{Source code is available at \url{https://github.com/INFLUENCEorg/DIALS}.}